danielbanko/danielbanko.github.io/README.md

 - MatLab
 - LaTeX
 - Python
-- Implementing online/in-person experiments
+- Implementing lab and field experiments
 - Large dataset analysis/cleaning

 ## More About Me

 I volunteer as a math tutor at a local youth center and sing bass in the National Cathedral.
 Here is a link to my **[resume](https://www.dropbox.com/s/rok02wsilwfyr9w/dbankoResume.docx?dl=0)** and you can visit my **Linkedin profile** below.
 I also have a **[personal blog](https://danielbanko.wordpress.com/)**.
+If you want to keep up with my latest personal projects, follow my [github page](https://github.com/danielbanko).

 <script type="text/javascript" src="https://platform.linkedin.com/badges/js/profile.js" async defer></script>
 <p>